mrinal1210/web-presentation/README.md

 # Presentation Slide

 Welcome to presentation slide.
-It makes use of HTML5 and CSS3 concepts to slide the content in form of google slides or powerpoint.
+It makes use of HTML5 and CSS3 concepts in order to show the content in form of google slides or powerpoint.

 <!-- TOC insertAnchor:false -->